bsikander/udacity_data_eng/notes/data_modeling/notes.md

 - ALWAYS think **queries** first
 - *One table per query* is a great strategy
 - Apache Cassandra **does not allow for JOINs between tables**
+- No Group By, JOINS or sub queries possible with CQL

 #### Primary Key
 - Must be *unique*